-The point is, you’ve spent a lot of time and hard work creating all this content, but I’m willing to bet 75% of the time only a handful of people actually see it before you retire it to an obscure folder on your computer.
+The point is, you’ve spent a lot of time and hard work creating content, but I’m willing to bet 75% of the time, only a handful of people actually see any of it before you retire it to an obscure folder on your computer.

 Usually, by the time you finally finish a project and you want to publish it, you are so sick of looking at it you don’t want anything else to do with it.
-Sound familiar?

-By repurposing content, we can extend the life of our blog posts, reach a larger audience, and boost SEO along with our brand.
-And you don’t have to start with a blank page!
+By transforming your “old” ideas, articles, IP, conversations, and presentations into fresh new content, you can extend the life of your blog posts, reach a larger audience, and boost SEO along with your brand.

 When you write useful content, certain sentences and quotes will naturally stand out.
-I call these one-liners, “Social Snippets”, and with a good eye you can easily turn them into eye-catching content for your community.
+I call these one-liners Social Snippets.
+With a good eye, you can easily turn them into eye-catching content for your community.

-For example, I took a few ‘social snippets’ from a post I wrote called, How To Generate More Opportunities.
+For example, I took a few social snippets from a post I wrote called, How To Generate More Opportunities.
 Each one is a little different and each one links back to my post.

 Quick tip: Don’t stop at list posts.
 Sub-headings and individual concepts within a single post can usually be turned into their own posts.

 Perhaps you prepared an awesome presentation for a speaking engagement.
 What happens when the presentation is over?
 Most people email the slides to attendees then forget about it.
 What a waste!
-You’ve not only got content, you have visuals and audience feedback.
-You’re just getting started!
+You can easily repurpose these presentations into blog posts or Ebooks.

 Why not repurpose it into other channels?
 If you’ve taken the time to create a unique presentation for a specific group of people and then never do anything else with it, you’re wasting a lot of time and content.

 Being under pressure in front of a crowd can bring out ideas and points you wouldn’t have thought of otherwise.
 I did this with the content I prepared when I spoke to a group of publishers about creating evergreen content.

 QUICK TIP: If you don’t have enough content to fill up an infographic, try using a site like Canva.com where you can easily create excellent graphics for social media blogs and templates.
 I used Canva to create the image at the top of this post!

 There is a difference between a Slideshare presentation created from a blog post and a presentation that you create for a live audience.
 Usually, a good live presentation can’t stand on its own feet.
 In order to avoid clutter on your slides and keep the audience engaged, the slides should have to be explained by the presenter.

-Here’s a few great examples of different ways you can repurpose content for Slideshare.
+Here are a few great examples of different ways you can repurpose content for Slideshare.

 And here’s a great example of taking existing content and repackaging it to help sell a product.
 In this case, Ryan Holiday curated 19 quotes about growth hacking with a call to action at the end to sign up for his email list.

-In fact, they’re probably asking for it on a Q&A sites like Yahoo answers or Quora.
-Do a quick search and look for people who are searching for the very content you just created – and give it to them!
-Not only do you look like a pro answering their question, it also creates more places people can find your content.
+In fact, they’re probably asking for it on Q&A sites like Reddit and Quora.
+Do a quick search and look for the people searching for the very content you just created – and give it to them!

-The example below is from a post Bryan Harris from Videofruit.com wrote about using text expanders (which happens to be one of my favorite tools).
+The example below is from a post by Bryan Harris from Videofruit.com wrote about using text expanders (which happens to be one of my favorite tools).

 At the end of the post, Bryan invited readers to share how they used text expanders.
 I had already written a post on the topic so I wrote about it from a completely different angle with a custom intro so it was a good addition to his post.
 I copied the best parts of my post and used them for the comment.
-The best part?
-It only took 4 minutes!

 Quick tip: If you try this, always seek to be helpful over promotional.
 People will see right through you if you’re only trying to get attention.